echtniels/dockerplayground/README.md

 ```

 2. Open ./environment.sample and rename variables to reflect your situation.
 Then, either rename it to `.env` or append to `/etc/environment` (don't forget to logout and on again to update your environment).

-3. Run the compose file
+3. Run Docker-compose:
 ```
 docker-compose -p traefik-keycloak up -d
 ```
-4. Then, for some time, check how setup runs in the container logs:
+4. Check how setup runs in the container logs, and when satisfied escape with \[Ctrl]+\[C].
 ```
 docker logs -f traefik
 ```
-5. wait... https://keycloak.yourdomain.com becomes available.
+5. wait... until https://keycloak.yourdomain.com becomes available.
 If at first you get a certificate warning, wait some more and refresh.

 # Configuring Keycloak

-1. Once you get the Keycloak welcome screen (with a valid certificate), click to open the Admin Console and logon with the credentials you put in the environment file.
+1. On the Keycloak welcome screen open the *Admin Console* and logon with the credentials you put in the environment file.

 2. Keeping it simple for now, we will use the master realm.
 Under *realm settings*,
 2.1.
 Edit the *Login* settings to your liking, set Require SSL to "external requests".